jiminliang/jiminliang.github.io/content/_index.md

     content:
       slides:
       - title:  AI for Science and Engineering
-        content: We develop and apply novel artificial intelligence techniques for signal sensing, target detection and recognition, and behavioural understanding in a variety of scenarios using optics, electromagnetism and electronics.
+        content: We develop and apply novel artificial intelligence methods to see the unseen using optics, electromagnetism and electronics, and to understand what is seen.
         align: center
         background:
           image: